L3odr0id/simpliest_backup/README.md

 3. Run `bash save_zip.sh` to chek if the paths exist (and run the backup once)
 4. Run `sudo bash start_systemd_timer.sh` to schedule the `systemd` timer to run the backup at 02:28 AM once a day

 P.S.
-Check if timer is actually running using `systemctl --user list-timers`
+Check if timer is actually running using `systemctl --user list-timers` Check service logs `systemctl --user status sched_backup.service` Start service one (to debug) `systemctl --user start sched_backup.service` To restart service `systemctl --user restart sched_backup.service` - **without** sudo To restart systemd daemon `systemctl --user daemon-reload`